jcadruvi/Mvc4WebApi/README.md

         },
         type: 'GET',
-        url: 'api/StoreApi'
+        url: 'api/StoreApi/'
     });

 Notice the AJAX url only has the controller.
 Web API will use the HTTP verb "GET" and the data being sent to determine which action method to call.
-In the StoreApi controller there is one HttpGet method that has a parameter of id called GetStore.
-The following is the GetStore method:
+In the StoreApi controller there is one HttpGet method that has a parameter of id called Store.
+The following is the Store method:

-public Store GetStore(int id)
+public Store Store(int id)
 {
     return (from s in _storeService.GetStores()
             where s.Id == id